MokoPolo/TODO_React_App/README.md

 -create categories ie fruit/meat/dairy etc and have app remember settings to autocomplete
 - be able to enter a recipe and auto load groceries
+- oauth
+- how about the login that can text code to phone?